SeitaBV/v2g-liberty/README.md

 ### Secrets

 HA stores secrets in the file `secrets.yaml` and V2G Liberty expects this file to be in the default location, the config folder.
-We store both secrets and configuration values in this file as this is the most conveniant way for storing these.
+We store both secrets and configuration values in this file as this is the most convenient way for storing these.
 Open this file in the HA file editor and add the following code.
 You'll need to replace secrets/values for your custom setting.
-If you have installed the Studio Code Server addon (not mandatory!), you can use that.
+If you have installed the Studio Code Server addon (not mandatory), you can use that.

 ```yaml